tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 Gene-set PRS analyses may account for genomic sub-structure, constitute an extension to the classic polygenic model of disease, and may better reflect disease heterogeneity.
 For more information about the rationale and the software that we are going to use, please see the PRSet publication [PRSet: Pathway-based polygenic risk score analyses and software](https://doi.org/10.1371/journal.pgen.1010624).

-In this practical, we will go through some common file formats used for gene-set PRS analysis and will then calculate some gene-set based PRS.
+In this practical, we will go through some of the additional input requirements and considerations for the analysis of gene-set PRS analysis and will then calculate some gene-set based PRS using [PRSet](https://choishingwan.github.io/PRSice/quick_start_prset/).

 <a id="prset-inputs"></a>
 ## Inputs required for gene-set PRS analysis
-In this tutorial, we will use as input for gene-set PRS analyses datasets from the Molecular Signatures Database (MSigDB)
+PRSet is based on PRSice, but with some addtional input requirements about the gene-sets for which PRSs are calculated.
+In this tutorial, we will use as input gene-sets from the [Molecular Signatures Database](<a id="molecular-signatures-Database-msigdb"></a>).
+However, PRSet also takes as input [BED and SNP files](<a id="other-inputs"></a>).

 <a id="molecular-signatures-Database-msigdb"></a>
 ### Molecular Signatures Database MSigDB